 If a school receives more applications than the admission number, the oversubscription criteria will be used to determine who will be allocated places.
 All applications will be ranked in accordance with the criteria given in order of priority.

-School Age range Year of intake Admissions number

-Backwell 11-18 Year 7 270

-Chew Valley 11-18 Year 7 210
+School Age range Admissions number Chew Valley School 11-18 7 210

-Gordano 11-18 Year 7 336